 Backstock Overview

-Backstock is a feature within Baseline that allows stores to create virtual representations of backstock bins.
-Tracking bins in Baseline helps teams:
+Backstock is a feature within Baseline that allows stores to create virtual representations of physical backstock bins.

-• Track where backstock bins live
+• Track where backstock bins are stored

-• Understand what inventory is available
+• Understand what inventory is available in backstock

-• Move product more efficiently
+• Move product more between locations and to the sales floor more efficiently

 TABLE OF CONTENTS